If you want to ease your way into a West Coast tramping experience this is a great way to start.

 when | Harman Pass, Arthurs Pass National Park

-December to May, due to the avalanche danger and potentially icy conditions in Taipoiti River.
+December to May, due to the avalanche danger and potentially icy conditions in Taipoiti River over winter and spring.

 Check with DOC in Arthurs Pass whether the route is considered safe.